mstksg/inCode/copy/entries/invent-matrices.md

 In this light, we can understand the definition of the common matrix operations.

-### Matrix-Vector Multiplication
+### Matrix-Vector Application

-Matrix-vector multiplication is essentially the *decoding* of the linear transformation that the matrix represents.
+Matrix-vector application (or "multiplication") is essentially the *decoding* of the linear transformation that the matrix represents.

 Let's look at the $2 \times 3$ example.
 Recall that we had: